erlingrj/psynth/log.md

+# Nov 25
+- Found the mem error.
+It was due to a data race in the runtime.
+- I am seeing occasionally a very hard-to-reproduce error where we have an event with tag NEVER being dequeued when we are about to shutdown...

+# Nov 24
+- Something is off.
+We get many many unfreed messages.
+They do not seem to be from my buffer code.
+But where else?
+It is either the buffers, or it is the physical action.
+But it only appears when we have multiple lanes (that is a big hint) also only appears when I am pressing multiple keys together.
+- These hints seems to point in different direction.
+Is it the physical action or my token stuff that is at fault?
+- I think the way to debug this is to look at log messages and just trace out if there is a one-to-one mapping here.
+I am pretty sure it is the

 # Nov 23
 - I was not able to get the Compressor properly working.
 And their are some isses:
 - I get NET with -1234567 tag